DataGuys/Sentinel-All-In-OneV3/README.md

 ## Industry-Specific Configurations

-Industry Query Packs: Pre-built queries tailored to specific industries including Healthcare, Financial Services, Government, and more
+* Industry Query Packs: Pre-built queries tailored to specific industries including Healthcare, Financial Services, Government, and more
-Tiering Recommendations: Industry-specific guidance for which data to place in each storage tier Customized Detection Rules: Security content aligned with industry-specific threats and compliance requirements
+* Tiering Recommendations: Industry-specific guidance for which data to place in each storage tier
+* Customized Detection Rules: Security content aligned with industry-specific threats and compliance requirements

 ## Cost Monitoring and Control Workbook as a Dashboard (WaaD)
-A specialized workbook provides visibility into your Sentinel costs:
+A specialized workbook provides visibility and control into your Sentinel costs:

 Ingestion Tracking: Monitor daily ingestion volumes by data source and type Cost Projections: Project future costs based on current usage patterns